On the Chromatic Thresholds of Hypergraphs: Results

-[thmctr]{Corollary} \begin{cyclecorollary} For $r = 3$ or $r = 4$, there exists some $n_0$ such that for $n > n_0$, the unique $n$-vertex, $r$-uniform, \C{2k+1}{r}-free hypergraph with the largest number of edges is $T_r(n)$.
+[thmctr]{Corollary} \begin{cyclecorollary} For $r = 3$ or $r = 4$ and every $k \geq 2$, there exists some $n_0$ such that for $n > n_0$, the unique $n$-vertex, $r$-uniform, \C{2k+1}{r}-free hypergraph with the largest number of edges is $T_r(n)$.
 For all $r,k \geq 2$, the chromatic threshold of the family of \C{2k+1}{r}-free hypergraphs is zero. \end{cyclecorollary}

 Note that \L{}uczak and Thomass\'{e}~\cite{cr-luczak10} proved Theorem~\ref{nearkchromatic} for graphs, and they conjectured that the family of $H$-free graphs has chromatic threshold zero if and only if $H$ is near acyclic and triangle free.
-(A graph $G$ is \textbf{near acyclic} if there exists an independent set $S$ in $G$ such that $G-S$ is a forest and every odd cycle has at least two vertices in $S$.)
-This conjecture is announced to have been verified in~\cite{abgkm}.
+(A graph $G$ is \emph{near acyclic} if there exists an independent set $S$ in $G$ such that $G-S$ is a forest and every odd cycle has at least two vertices in $S$.)
+This conjecture was verified by Allen, B{\"o}ttcher, Griffiths, Kohayakawa and Morris~\cite{abgkm}.
 We pose a similar question for hypergraphs.

 [thmctr]{Problem} \begin{nearkchromaticconj} Characterize the $r$-uniform hypergraphs $H$ for which the chromatic threshold of the family of $H$-free hypergraphs has chromatic threshold zero. \end{nearkchromaticconj}